OctopusDeploy/blog/blog/2019-05/windows-server-2008-eol-hello-linux/index.md

 ## Question: When can I host Octopus Server on Linux?

-Very soon.
+In the near future.
 We are already doing this ourselves internally.
 Octopus Server `2019.5`, our current release in the fast lane, will start to introduce cross-platform capabilities.
 After this we will focus on the stability and performance of Octopus Server on Linux, followed by a fully supported release of Octopus Server running on Linux.